 The features of Jack-up Drilling Rigs are

-- Have lattice legs which can be hoisted and lowered at will.
+- Have lattice legs that can be hoisted and lowered at will.

 - They are hoisted and the rig is either towed or transported by ship.